-If you receive a letter informing you that you have not met the required academic standards for your course, we understand that you may be anxious and concerned.
+If you receive an email informing you that you have not met the required academic standards for your course, we understand that you may be anxious and concerned.

 We want to see you on track with your studies.
 As well as seeking informal feedback from your lecturers and academic advisers at any time, we have processes in place to let you: